From afar some similarities to :

 It grows in spring with remarkable speed, doubling in mass in just a few days.
 This remarkable ability is because it is in a mutually beneficial symbiotic relationship with a cyanobacterium (aka a blue-algae) called Anabaena Azollae which fixes essential nitrogen from the air for it, bestowing it with a phenomenal growth rate.
-The only other plants able to fix atmospheric nitrogen are those from the Pea family, but this is a fern.
+Most other plants able to fix atmospheric nitrogen are those from the Pea family, but this is a fern.
 The cyanobacteria are in bright green filamentous strands within Azolla.

 Symbiotic relationships between cyanobacteria (algae) and fungi are well known, the result being called a lichen, but this is the only known symbiotic relationship between algae and an aquatic fern.